Graceland University's COVID-19 Response

 Students are responsible/accountable for all guest behavior, and guests must abide by Graceland University’s policies - including recent COVID policies stated elsewhere on this site.
 Failure to register guests will result in a university housing notice for failure to check in/out correctly.
 Be aware that having visitors on campus is a privilege.
 With the current pandemic, there is a risk to having visitors on campus, and these steps are to ensure visitors are healthy.
 Visitors who do not pass the screening test will not be allowed in residential housing.
 Note that travel and risk of exposure should deter visitors from coming to campus.

-Changes to the academic calendar
+Changes to the academic calendar for Spring 2021

 For our online and Independence campus programs, the academic calendar remains the same.